Want to create an online course? You are going to LOVE these statistics!

 This piece can be figured out, let it not stop you.

-So now that I have dived deep into the fears that stop you from adding a course to your business there are times when COURSE CREATION is not the right business model for you.
+So now that I have dived deep into the fears that stop you from adding a course to your business, sometimes COURSE CREATION is not the right business model for you.

 When should you not be creating a course?

-2) You don’t have any following of any kind, I would like to you have an email list and you should be actively building an nurturing that list before you put out a course to sell.
+2) You don’t have any following of any kind, I would like to you have an email list and you should be actively building, and nurturing that list before you put out a course to sell.

-A small list is fine as well.
+A small list is fine.
 But you should have got started on list building.